-The lung is primarily created from intrapulmonary bronchial tree, that is concerned with the conduction of air to-and- fro from the lung, and pulmonary units, that are concerned with the gaseous exchange inside the lung (for comprehensive structure see textbooks on Histology).
+Intrapulmonary bronchial tree primarily creates the lung, where the conduction of air to-and- fro from the lung is the mainly concerned, and is also concerned with the gaseous exchange inside the lung (for comprehensive structure see textbooks on Histology).

 The bronchial tree is composed of main bronchus, lobar bronchi, terminal bronchioles, and respiratory bronchioles.

 The trachea splits outside the lungs, in the level of the lower border of T4 vertebra, into 2 primary (main) bronchi– left and right for left and right lung, respectively:.

 Right main bronchus is shorter, wider, and much more vertical.
 It’s about 1 inch (2.5 cm) long and is located more or less in line with the trachea.

 Left main bronchus is narrower, longer, and much more horizontal than the right.
 It’s about 2 inches (5 cm) long and doesn’t be located consistent together with the trachea.

 The long axis of right principal bronchus deviates about 25 ° from the long axis of the trachea, on the other hand long axis of the left main deviates about 45 ° from the long axis of the trachea.

 Aspiration Of Foreign Body Into The Right Principal Bronchus

 The inhaled foreign bodies generally goes into in the right principal bronchus because it’s shorter, wider and in keeping with all the trachea.
 Since the inhaled foreign particles often goes into in the right principal bronchus, thus in the right lung.
 Consequently, lung abscess takes place more generally in the right lung.